Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: One spatial dimension

 \begin{definition}[Active Flux Finite Element in 1D] Consider the interval $E = \left[- \frac{\Delta x}{2}, \frac{\Delta x}{2}\right]$ and denote by $V$ the space $P^K(E)$, $K \geq 2$.
 Denote by $V' = \mathrm{hom}(V, \mathbb R)$ the dual space of $V$ and by $(a_k)_{k=0, \ldots, K-2}$ a basis of $P^{K-2}$.
 Then, the \emph{Active Flux Finite Element} is the triple $(E, V, \Sigma)$ with $\Sigma \subset V'$ the following set of degrees of freedom $\sigma_{\pm\frac12}, \sigma^{(k)} \in V'$ (point values and moments):

+\end{definition} For simplicity, we consider the polynomial degree $K$ fixed beforehand, and omit making explicit in the notation that $V$ and $\mathscr V$ (and other polynomial spaces introduced later) depend on $K$.

-The classical choice (\cite{abgrall22}) is $\mombas_k(x) =\frac{(k+1)2^k}{\Delta x^{k+1}} x^k$. \end{definition} The normalization constant in $\mombas_k$ is such that $\sigma_k(1) = 1 \, \forall k \in 2 \mathbb N_0$.
+The classical choice (\cite{abgrall22}) is $\mombas_k(x) =\frac{(k+1)2^k}{\Delta x^{k+1}} x^k$, such that $\sigma_k(1) = 1 \, \forall k \in 2 \mathbb N_0$.
 The lowest-order moment for $\mombas_0(x) = 1$ is the cell average.
-A choice of moments with respect to e.g. Legendre polynomials instead of the monomials $x^k$ is possible, but does not make any conceptual difference.
-This Finite Element is essentially the hybrid finite element given in Prop.
+A choice of moments with respect to e.g. Legendre polynomials instead of the monomials $x^k$ is possible, but does not make any conceptual difference, and in particular does not seem to lead to any simplifications.
+This Finite Element is essentially the hybrid Finite Element given in Prop.
 6.10 (Section 6.3.3, p.
 66) in \cite{guermondfinele1}.
 An illustration of the degrees of freedom is given in Figure \ref{fig:dof1d}.

 The space $V$ can be endowed with a basis $\{ B_{\pm\frac12} \} \cup \{ B_k \}_{k = 0, \dots, K-2}$ dual to $\Sigma$, i.e.